jamesbvaughan/jamesbvaughan.com/content/lists/_index.md

     weight: 3
 ---

-I really like lists and I keep lists of things that I like.
+I like lists and I keep lists of things that I like.
 This is a list of those lists.